 What is the historical context of "Fishing boats leaving the harbor, Le Havre"?

-This painting was created in 1885 during a period when Monet was focused on capturing the effects of light and atmosphere in his work.
-The industrialization of France was influencing the landscape, and Monet sought to depict the changing nature of the environment.
+This painting was created in 1885, during a period when Monet was exploring the effects of light and atmosphere on the landscape.
+The industrialization of France was transforming coastal towns, and Monet captured this transition in his work.

-What artistic techniques did Claude Monet use in this painting?
+What artistic techniques did Monet use in this painting?

-What is the significance of the harbor of Le Havre in Monet's work?
+What is the significance of the harbor setting in this artwork?